RealAI-RAI/safety-critical-rl/README.md

 Enforces kinematic safety corridors in real time

-# 2️⃣ Post-Hoc Formal Verification
+## 2️⃣ Post-Hoc Formal Verification

 Extracted decision-tree policy verified using MCMAS

 Exhaustive checking over 15.8 million states

 100% compliance with all CTL safety properties

+## 📬Contact

+For questions, collaborations, or discussions on safety-critical reinforcement learning, Please open an issue or contact the authors.